Kapag Napagod ang Puso: Release

 Kapag Napagod ang Puso was graded "B" by the Movie and Television Review and Classification Board (MTRCB), indicating a "Good" quality, and was released in June 1988.

 Critical response

 Mario Hernando, a critic from the television program Movie Magazine, gave the film five out of five stars.
+Critic Joel David, writing for National Midweek, gave the film praise for its use of improvisation, stating that "The acting in Kapag Napagod will definitely not pass today’s textbook tests – yet its most powerful moments exceed anything done in recent memory."
 Lav Diaz, writing for the Manila Standard, gave the film a positive review, praising its focus on the issue of domestic violence.
 He also gave high praise to de Leon's complex performance as Adrian, stating that the film was "another big step of Christopher de Leon [...] toward greatness in the art of acting."